Hacking on zizmor

 src/audit

-folder - The expected behaviour for all audits is defined by the
+folder - The expected behavior for all audits is defined by the

 WorkflowAudit